Learning outcomes for this module

 The UN Human Rights Council is the main UN body in charge of monitoring and protecting fundamental rights and freedoms.
 It holds three regular sessions per year where the broad range of human rights issues are discussed and debated, including children’s rights.
 In particular, it conducts a review of the human rights records of all UN Member States once every four and a half years, known as the Universal Periodic Review (UPR).
 This provides the opportunity for each State to declare what actions they have taken to improve human rights situations (including children’s rights) in their countries and to answer for any persistent abuses.

-Another avenue in which to promote children's rights in the Council is Special Procedures whereby experts are appointed to examine, monitor, advice, and publicly report on human rights situations in specific countries or territories or on major themes.
+Another avenue in which to promote children's rights in the Council is Special Procedures whereby experts are appointed to examine, monitor, advise, and publicly report on human rights situations in specific countries or territories or on major themes.
 For instance, there is a Special Rapporteur on the sale and exploitation of children, including child prostitution, child pornography and other child sexual abuse material.
 There is also a Special Rapporteur on trafficking in persons, especially women and children.

 Even the UN Security Council, the UN body with primary responsibility for maintaining international peace and security, focuses on some aspects of children’s rights, mainly on children in armed conflict.